Paul Darrow

-Paul Darrow (born Paul Valentine Birkby; 2 May 1941 – 3 June 2019) was an English actor.
+Paul Darrow (born Paul Valentine Birkby; 2 May 1941 – 3 June 2019) was an English actor and writer.
 He became best known for playing Kerr Avon in the BBC science fiction television series Blake's 7 between 1978 and 1981.
 His many television roles included two appearances in another BBC science fiction series, Doctor Who, playing Captain Hawkins in Doctor Who and the Silurians (1970) and Tekker in Timelash (1985).
 He was also the voice of "Jack" on independent radio stations JACKfm and Union JACK, whose lines included dry-witted comments pertaining to current events.

 Early years

 Darrow was born Paul Valentine Birkby in Chessington, Surrey, on 2 May 1941.
 He received his formal education at Haberdashers' Aske's Boys' School, before studying at the Royal Academy of Dramatic Art.
-While at RADA, he shared a flat with fellow actors John Hurt and Ian McShane.
+Whilst at RADA, he shared a flat with fellow actors John Hurt and Ian McShane.